guillaume-souede/immunogit/Specifications.md

 The CBI is an international multidisciplinary research structure dedicated to the understanding of how living organisms function, using what are known as integrative and multi-scale approaches.
 Made up of several laboratories, including the host laboratory Molecular, Cellular and Developmental Biology (MCD), its research themes cover a wide range of fields addressing major health-related societal issues.

 More specifically, in the context of this project, it is involved in CoSysBio [(Computational Systems Biology for complex human diseases)](https://cbi-toulouse.fr/eng/equipe-niarakis), which develops integrative approaches combining mathematics, computer science and bioinformatics to identify new therapeutic targets and model complex pathologies.
-Immunological digital twins are a major challenge: hybrid models combining artificial intelligence and mechanistic networks could predict the evolution of diseases and refine therapeutic strategies in personalized medicine [@laubenbacher_toward_2024].
+Immunological digital twins are a major challenge: hybrid models combining artificial intelligence and mechanistic networks could predict the evolution of diseases and refine therapeutic strategies in personalized medicine [[15]](#15).
 Historically, a digital twin is an organized set of adaptable models that emulate the behaviors of a given physical system (a term derived from “industry”) using data obtained throughout its life cycle.
 It is therefore a dynamic model, which can have several levels of complexity (known as “digitization”).
 They help optimize diagnosis and treatment (dose), particularly for diseases involving the immune system.

 The ImmunoGIT initiative will contribute to this by structuring and sharing models dedicated to these immune pathologies.

-More broadly, the project will benefit from the support of the Research Data Alliance [@noauthor_about_nodate] (RDA).
+More broadly, the project will benefit from the support of the Research Data Alliance [[16]](#16) (RDA).
 Created in 2013, this international organization is dedicated to the creation of standards and the interoperability of biological data.
 It acts as a bridge between researchers and clinicians from a variety of backgrounds.

 Each working group within the organization carries out an 18-month collaborative project with the aim of meeting a specific need in the scientific community, through the development of tools, best practices and specifications.
-The work carried out is in line with the short-term objectives of the Building Immune Digital Twins working group [@noauthor_building_nodate] (WG BIDT), namely the development of a repository [@noauthor_rda_2024].
+The work carried out is in line with the short-term objectives of the Building Immune Digital Twins working group [[17]](#17) (WG BIDT), namely the development of a repository [[18]](#18).
 Because of the difficulty of measuring the state of the immune system, their development is complex.
 This calls for strong initiatives, made possible by the WG BIDT.

 The main objective is to create a repository using reproducible approaches, in particular by means of Python3 Notebooks enabling :
 - **Retrieval** of `SBML` and `SBML-QUAL` models from the BioModels platform.